 Publish trending blog posts in a new format and create supplemental resources to link to for additional context.
 Web Stories are standalone pieces of content that tell a full story.

 Yes, you read that correctly!
-You can make money from your Web Stories with Adsense, partnering with a brand to create a sponsored story, or including affiliate links.
+You can make money from your Web Stories with Adsense, Mediavine, partnering with a brand to create a sponsored story, or by including affiliate links.

 There are several tools you can use to make a web story.
-You can use a 3rd party tool like News Room AI or MakeStories, install the WordPress Plugin, publish on Jumprope, or even develop your own!
+You can use a 3rd party tool like News Room AI or MakeStories, install the WordPress Plugin, or even develop your own!

 In this blog post, I'm going to break down the best practices for creating Web Stories by using the free Google Web Stories WordPress plugin.